 With regard to the play's political tendency, David Josef Bach criticized in the Social Democratic Arbeiter-Zeitung that the Vienna production undertook "alterations, exaggerations, falsifications" of the published script.
-The stage version by the Austrian journalist and playwright Hanns Sassmann, which the Burgtheater Manager Hermann Röbbeling directed himself, did in fact differ from Herczeg's translation.
+The stage version by the Austrian journalist and playwright Hanns Sassmann, which Burgtheater Manager Hermann Röbbeling directed himself, did in fact differ from Herczeg's translation.
 For instance, the key scene, in which Napoleon speaks before the Paris council of ministers after the Battle of Waterloo, reads as follows in the published German edition:

 Gentlemen!
 I have returned to encourage the nation to soar to a noble sacrifice, so that France may rise again and the enemy be destroyed.
 All is lost if we lose time now on speeches instead of taking action.
 The enemy is encamped in France.
 Extraordinary measures are necessary.
 I require special authority in order to save the fatherland.
 I demand dictatorship for a specified period.
 For the sake of the people, I could easily take possession of it.
 Yet in the interest of the nation's prestige, I consider it more dignified and, in the face of the enemy, cleverer if the dictatorship is offered to me by the chamber.

 Alongside minor changes, the passage in the Burgtheater promptbook contains the following additional sentence: "I could abolish the constitution, for a constitution disproves itself if it disrupts the actions of those governing."
-This standpoint echoed the argumentation of the Austrian Federal Chancellor Engelbert Dollfuss, who had been ruling the country by emergency decree since March 1933.
+This standpoint echoed the argumentation of Austrian Federal Chancellor Engelbert Dollfuss, who had been ruling the country by emergency decree since March 1933.
 With the support of Mussolini, himself the Duce del fascismo in Italy, the Christian Social politician wanted to reshape the democratic republic into an authoritarian "corporative state" (Ständestaat) under his command.
 Like Napoleon in Hundred Days, the Austrian government emphasized that their special rights were necessary to defend the sovereignty of the fatherland.
-In the play, the Minister of Police Joseph Fouché embodies the type of the unscrupulous official, supposed to represent his voters but only pursuing his own interests.
+In the play, Minister of Police Joseph Fouché embodies the type of the unscrupulous official, supposed to work for the country but only pursuing his own interests.
 His antithesis is Napoleon as a sensible leader, acting in the people's best interests—a role that Dollfuss imagined for himself.

 Hundred Days was an exceptional success with Viennese audiences.
 "The Caesarean efforts of all those involved were greeted by truly Napoleonic applause," wrote the theater critic Raoul Auernheimer in the bourgeois Neue Freie Presse after the premiere.
-Up to the end of June 1933, the play was staged thirty-six times and seen by some 54,000 theatergoers.
+Up to the end of June 1933, the play was staged a further thirty-five times and seen by some 54,000 theatergoers.
 Declared a German National Theater by Emperor Joseph II in 1776, the Burgtheater has been located opposite Vienna City Hall on the Ringstrasse since 1888.

 May 13, 1933 – 2 p.m.